osg-htc/docs/docs/data/external-oasis-repos.md

 In order to remove a repository that is being hosted on OASIS, perform the following steps:

-1. If the repository has been replicated outside of the U.S., open a GGUS ticket asking that the replication be removed from EGI Stratum-1s.
+1. If the repository has been replicated outside of the U.S., open a [GGUS](https://ggus.eu) ticket assigned to support unit "Software and Data Distribution (CVMFS)" asking that the replication be removed from EGI Stratum-1s.
+    Remind them in the ticket that there are worldwide Stratum-1s that automatically replicate all OSG repositories that RAL replicates, so those Stratum-1s cannot remove their replicas before RAL does but their administrators will need to be notified to remove their replicas within 8 hours after RAL does to avoid alarms.
     Wait until this ticket is resolved before proceeding.
 2. Open a [support ticket](https://support.opensciencegrid.org/helpdesk/tickets/new) asking to shut down the repository, giving the repository name (e.g., `<EXAMPLE.OPENSCIENCEGRID.ORG>`), and the corresponding VO.